WHAT ARE THE SYMPTOMS OF VAPING TOO MUCH - NICOTINE OVERDOSE?

 Weakness, slow reflexes, or unable to control muscles

-In some very extreme cases when you have inhaled high nicotine levels, symptoms can include:
+In some very extreme cases when you have inhaled high nicotine levels, some of the side effects and symptoms can include:

 Here are SMOKO, we would advise that if you experience any of these symptoms, please seek medical advice (call 999 UK)